FTC Notice: If you make a purchase via a link on this site, I may earn a small commission on the transaction - at no added cost to you. Thank you!

 Mark Your Location.
 Place a garden marker in the soil to remind yourself what's planted there.
 (This step is optional, but highly recommended.)

-As much as it might break your heart to remove any precious little sprouts from their bed, it must be done.
+As much as it might break your heart to remove precious little sprouts from their bed, it must be done.
 For the best flowering (i.e., lots of tea), these babies need plenty of air circulation and room to grow.

 So suck it up.
 Be strong.
 Do what you have to do!